pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 -   Increase CPU Cores of the Black Duck and/or Database Server (if needed)

--   Make sure sufficient storage is available for database, application, and log partitions (if needed)
+-   Make sure sufficient quantity and speed of storage is available for database, application, and log partitions (if needed)

 -   Make sure that the connection to the database (e.g. NFS, iSCSI,